Is it possible to change an unhealthy relationship to a healthy relationship and if so, how?

 Once you are more aware of your default disposition, you can take steps to respond more constructively instead of just reacting in the heat of the moment.
 The next time trouble arises, try to listen to your partner's concerns, and then share your own perspective in a sensitive way.

 Of course, revamping your communication style is often easier said than done.
-You and your partner may benefit from some expert advice in the form of individual or couples counseling, both of which are available to students at Columbia through Counseling and Psychological Services (CPS) (Morningside campus), the Mental Health Service (CUMC).
-The Sexual Violence Response & Rape Crisis/Anti-Violence Support Center (available to both Columbia and Barnard students) may also be a source of support on campus.
-These resources may also prove helpful:
+You and your partner may benefit from some expert advice in the form of individual or couples counseling.
+If you're a college student, you might check to see if your campus offers these services.
+Additionally, these resources may also prove helpful:

 - National Domestic Violence Hotline — call 1.800.799.SAFE (7233) or 1.800.787.3224 for TTY